Your customers have questions? No problem. Here are the most common ones people ask... feel free to send us yours .

 You can read more about our start in The Full Story.

 We make both scented and unscented (100% fragrance-free) candles in over 100 fragrances.
 Most are poured-to-order, which means we don’t make them until requested by a customer.
 This ensures we have inventory of even our most limited edition vessels available in any scent and our candles are always fresh.

 We use both essential oils and premium fragrance oils based on essential oils.
 Essential oil fragrances contain only botanical extracts.
 Fragrance oils include additional ingredients to improve scent throw and compatibility with waxes.
 Our fragrance oils are used in cosmetics, soaps and other personal products.
 All are skin-safe and phthalate free.

-Our beeswax blend is made from combining the highest quality beeswax and soy wax, and carries the natural honey scent of beeswax.
-Our coconut wax is made with soy and other vegetable based waxes.
-Our soy blend is made from combining soy and food-grade paraffin.
-Paraffin is a by-product of oil refining, and when made into the highest grade candle wax, burns very cleanly.
+Most of our candles are poured with an all-natural soy and coconut wax blend.
+Our beeswax candles are made from combining the highest quality beeswax and soy wax, and carries the natural honey scent of beeswax.
 We do not add any dyes or enhancers.
 All waxes are made in the U.S.

-All our wicks are 100% cotton or sustainably harvested wood infused with vegetable oils.
-We never use wicks with metals in them.
+All our wicks are 100% cotton or sustainably harvested wood.
+We never use wicks with metals or other unhealthy substances in them.

 We believe in reusable first, and always recycled/recyclable materials.
 We don’t think any product should be thrown away.
 Many of our vessels come from around the world, including fair trade from Egypt, Honduras, Kenya, Nicaragua, Vietnam and Zimbabwe.
 We also purchase from artisans in the U.S., Canada, Turkey and other countries.